 Following his 1977 graduation from Southwest Texas State University, he served as senior speech/language pathologist for Brenham (Texas) State School.
 In 1980 he served as director of Habilitation in the Therapies Department of Mexia (Texas) State School and in 1981, he entered into private practice to provide speech and language services in Nacogdoches.

-Hanke was named a fellow in the John Wesley Society of the United Methodist Men Foundation in 1996 and in 2009, he was named a men’s ministry specialist by United Methodist Men and the General Board of Higher Education and Ministry.
+Hanke was named a fellow in the John Wesley Society of the United Methodist Men Foundation in 1996.
+In 2009, he was certified as a men's ministry specialist by GCUMM.